 Materials management focuses on developing products with a lower environmental footprint, including manufacturing, sourcing, re-use, and recycling.
 The main possible strategies include:

 - Product design.
-Since the product and its distribution is the whole purpose of a supply chain, its design perspective plays a crucial role in its greenness.
+Since the product and its distribution are the whole purpose of a supply chain, its design perspective plays a crucial role in its greenness.
 This includes the types of materials used for its manufacturing with a greater focus on the environmental footprint of the components as well as the durability of the product.

 - Near sourcing.
 Reassessing sourcing both at the global and domestic levels.
 This is best done if a comprehensive array of logistics costs is considered, particularly in light of energy and environmental constraints.
 While a supplier may appear to offer the lowest cost, if factors such as higher transport costs, more inventory in transit, longer response times, and a higher level of unreliability are considered, alternative, but closer, suppliers could be more advantageous.

 - Sustainable sourcing.
 A change in focus for sourcing based upon environmental standards and certification, which become the main factors in the selection and retention of a supplier This has notably been the case in the food industry where quality and certification (e.g. organic) have important marketing value.
 However, this strategy is running into the risk of offering goods and services that are less competitive since consumers remain highly sensitive to costs in spite of stated environmental awareness.

 - Efficient packaging and packing.
 Reduce the shipment volume of the same load by using less packaging or by changing how a good is packaged.
 How the goods are packed for shipments is also of relevance since it can reduce packing wastes and use transportation carrying capacity more efficiently.
 Higher transport densities are an important consideration for shipping since many goods tend to cube out their load units before they weigh them out.